wq/wq/docs/rest/router.md

 });
 ```

-A better option is to wrap the output of `dump_config` as an AMD module as part of your build process.
+A better option (required in wq.db 0.8.0 and later) is to wrap the output of `dump_config` as an AMD module as part of your build process.

 ```bash
 # deploy.sh